 This version of the oft-told Passion Story unexpectedly includes Muslims.
-And Judas, betraying Jesus in the first scene, reappears in the crucifixion scene not as he’s typically portrayed—having committed suicide—but alive, engaged, and capped with a golden glow, a nimbus.
+It also shows Judas, betraying Jesus in the first scene and reappearing in the crucifixion scene, though not as he’s typically portrayed—having committed suicide.
+Instead, he’s alive, engaged, and capped with a golden glow, a nimbus.

 These alterations to an otherwise familiar story puzzled a team of Colby researchers, who spent years sleuthing for clues to reveal the hidden message embedded therein.

 With interdisciplinary collaboration and a wealth of finely honed expertise, Professor of Art Véronique Plesch, Pulver Family Associate Professor of Jewish Studies David Freidenreich, and Anna Spencer ’16 merged their skills to decode the Beam of the Passion.
 The result is a groundbreaking paper by Plesch and Freidenreich recently published in the journal Studies in Iconography.

 “Nobody put it together the way that we did,” said Freidenreich.
 “Nobody had noticed certain aspects of the work, like the halo on Judas. … And no one tried to understand why figures would be portrayed as Muslims in this time and in this place.”

 The artist altered the Passion Story, they argue, to use anti-Muslim sentiment raging across Europe’s 13th-century Iberian Peninsula to bolster faith in Jesus Christ and the Eucharist.
 The Beam of the Passion is not about Muslims, as other scholarship suggests, but was intended for Christians.
 The painting, they conclude, was meant to powerfully convey a message about what it means to be a good Christian.